gift-surg/NiftyMIC/README.md

 More information about `MONAIfbs` can be found [here][monaifbs].

 An extension of NiftyMIC for fetal functional MRI was developed in collaboration with members of the [Computational Image Research Lab][cir], Department of Biomedical Imaging and Image-guided Therapy at the [Medical University of Vienna][muw].
 A detailed description of the NiftyMIC algorithm for fetal fMRI is found in [Sobotka2022][sobotka-2022]:
-* D. Sobotka, M. Ebner, E. Schwartz, K.-H. Nenning, A. Taymourtash, T. Vercauteren, S. Ourselin, G. Kasprian, D. Prayer, G. Langs, R. Licandro, “Motion Correction and Volumetric Reconstruction for Fetal fMRI”, arXiv, 2022.
+* Sobotka, D., Ebner, M., Schwartz, E., Nenning, K.-H., Taymourtash, A., Vercauteren, T., Ourselin, S., Kasprian, G., Prayer, D., Langs, G., Licandro, R. (2022).
+Motion Correction and Volumetric Reconstruction for Fetal fMRI. arXiv.

 If you have any questions or comments, please drop an email to `michael.ebner@kcl.ac.uk`.